 Photos by Christian Hoiberg

-Hatchet or Tinden between Nov - February / Markhof all other times
+Hatchet, Tinden or Senja Mitt between Nov - February / Markhof Pro V3 all other times.

 It’s no doubt that Lofoten tops the charts when it comes to dream winter photography locations.
 With its idyllic seaside fisherman cabins and frequent Northern Light shows, Lofoten has made a name for itself as a winter photography must-do.
 But being in the far north during winter has its challenges.
 During winter Temperatures range from -2 to -15 with the short daylight and ocean side weather conditions making it feel even colder.

 If you’re traveling to Lofoten during November - February, we recommend taking the Hatchets or Tindens.
-These are our warmest five-fingered glove.
+These are our warmest five-fingered gloves.
 They are wind and water resistant and insulated with a merino wool inner and Thinsulate insulation.
 The FlipTech on the finger and thumb allow full access to your dials and settings without having to remove the gloves.
+If you're more of a mitten person or you're getting cold more easily, our Senja Mitt in combination with the Senja Liner is a great choice.
+It's super warm on those cold but beautiful aurora nights yet super versatile with the Senja Liner if the weather turns out to be nicer than expected.

 Outside of November - February, you can get by just fine with our fan favorite, the Markhof Pro V3 gloves.
 These are the gloves we take everywhere.
 They are great for walking around town but also warm enough for the mountain.
 These gloves also have a merino wool inner with Thinsulate Insulation as a mid-layer.